Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 - Add or remove a work item type

-- Change process configuration or defaults associated with Agile tools
+- Change the process configuration or defaults associated with Agile tools

 If you're looking for project templates for software development, see Creating Visual Studio templates.
 This topic describes process templates used to create team projects on Team Services or TFS.